 - Regarding written texts on ARES: If the text is a pdf or linked to a website available to the public, you will be able to access it right away.
 If a reading is linked to a UF database, if you are on campus, you have immediate access. - Regarding visual texts (films/tv): All the films/tv we will study are available through UF-related streaming services on ARES, which is linked to a UF database.
-Exception: The Twilight Zone "Eye of the Beholder" is not available on ARES (see list below for how to access it on your own).
+Exceptions: The Twilight Zone "Eye of the Beholder", Schitt's Creek "Open Mic," and Pose "Giving and Receiving," are not available on ARES (see list below for how to access them on your own).
 If you are on campus, you will have immediate access.
 The films also are available in DVD format at Library West.
 They are on reserve for this class, so you must go to the 2nd floor desk and request the DVD for viewing.
 You are welcome to access them in this way if you wish.